Blanketing Your Horse

 THE HERD – If your horse is low in the herd hierarchy, he may get pushed out of the shelter or run off from the hay.

-WORK – The decision whether to blanket or not also relates to the amount of work you intend to do.
+WORK – The decision whether to blanket or not also relates to the amount of work you intend to for your horse.
 Keeping a horse blanketed and under lights so they have a light coat significantly reduces your cool down time after a workout.
 The longer a horse is sweaty, the more opportunity he has to get chilled.

-WARM RAIN to COLD SNAP – Horses with access to shelter will stand out and soak themselves in a warm rain, not knowing that the temperature is going to drop dramatically before they get dry overnight.
+WARM RAIN to COLD SNAP – Horses with access to shelter will stand out and soak themselves in a warm rain, not knowing that the temperature may drop dramatically at nightfall before they get dry.

-BLANKETING FOR EXTRA WARMTH – When January rolls around and you feel like your horse could use a little extra warmth, putting a light sheet on doesn’t add a layer to make them a little warmer, it compresses the loft without replacing it with a man-made substitute.
+BLANKETING FOR EXTRA WARMTH – When January rolls around and you feel like your horse could use a little extra warmth, keep in mind that putting a light sheet on a previously unblanketed horse doesn’t “add a layer” to make them a little warmer, it compresses their loft without replacing it with a man-made substitute.
 It may seem counter-intuitive, but you have to blanket a thick-coated horse almost as though they have no winter coat at all.

-THE SNOW BLANKET – A horse wearing a snow blanket has a portable igloo and he’s fine wearing it outside.
+THE SNOW BLANKET – A horse wearing a “blanket” made of accumulated snow has a portable igloo and he’s fine wearing it outside.
 But if you bring him inside, knock it off so the snow doesn’t melt quickly and ruin his loft.